 Caprese salad is a traditional Italian dish that is a great meal on its own!
 Drizzled with some balsamic vinegar or olive oil with garlic adds the final touch to already rich ingredients.
 Don’t miss this list of main dishes to serve with the Caprese!

 Why You Will Love This Recipe

 – Budget-friendly.
 All you need is three simple ingredients that are available at every grocery store and are not expensive.
-In fact, you can grow basil and tomatoes in your backyard if you want to!

 – Add balsamic vinegar or balsamic reduction to the finished dish;

 – Add avocado or replace mozzarella with it for the vegan Caprese salad;

 – Place the salad in between fresh pieces of bread for a Caprese sandwich;

 – Put tomatoes, basil, and mozzarella onto skewers for a bite-size salad for a party.

 How to Make Caprese Salad with Cherry Tomatoes

 Chop up the tomatoes (optional), mozzarella, and basil (optional).